bhartiy/learnsellacious/pages/41.plugins/stripe-connect/docs.md

 To configure the Stripe connect plugin, you need to install and enable the plugin in your site.
 You can download the plugin from https://www.sellacious.com/p/sellacious-extensions/payment-plugins/stripe-connect.

 To install this plugin go to the Joomla administrator > Extensions.
 Now go to Manage and Install.
+Select upload the package option, install the package you downloaded.
+You can enable the plugin from Joomla Administrator > Extensions > Plugins.
+Search for this plugin and enable it.

+Now, to configure this plugin go to Sellacious administrator > Settings > Payment Methods.
+Click on New.

+Select the